 I trained in both archaeology and biological anthropology.
 I read for a BA in Archaeology and Prehistory at the University of Sheffield.
 I then pursued a PhD in hominin palaeontology at the University of Liverpool.
 Subsequently, I spent three years as a Wellcome Trust Bioarchaeology Postdoctoral Fellow in the Department of Anthropology at University College London.
 At Sheffield my main mentors were Marek Zvelebil and Andrew Chamberlain.
 At Liverpool I was supervised by Bernard Wood.
 My postdoc research was supervised by Leslie Aiello.

-In addition to the foregoing positions, I am the director of the SFU Human Evolutionary Studies Program [website] and an associate member of the SFU Department of Biological Sciences [website].
+In addition to the foregoing positions, I run the SFU Human Evolution Journal Club [website] and an associate member of the SFU Department of Biological Sciences [website].
 I am also an adjunct member of the Environmental Futures Research Institute of Griffith University, Australia [website], an adjunct member of the Evolutionary Studies Institute at the University of the Witswatersrand in South Africa [website], and an Affiliate Professor in the Department of Archaeology and Ancient History, Uppsala University, Sweden [website].

-Lastly, I have recently been elected Fellow of the Society of Antiquaries of London [website].
+In addition, I am a Fellow of the Society of Antiquaries of London.

 Lastly, I am a proud member of the Heterodox Academy and the Society for Academic Freedom and Scholarship.
 I joined these societies because history shows us that viewpoint diversity in academia is vital for progress in science and society more generally.
 Group-think is profoundly dangerous.